 - Download the most current version of Adobe Reader.
 Make sure that Adobe Reader is your default program for opening *.pdf files.

 - On this page, right click on the link to the form you want and click "Save As. . ." to save it your computer.
 Do NOT open the form in your browser and fill out the form in your browser.

 - After saving to your computer, open the form with Adobe Reader.
 You should be able to save the form during and after editing and print the completed form.

 - If you have any problems, feel free to contact the Research Compliance Office at 852-7460 or firstname.lastname@example.org.

 Form Submission Guidelines

 1. For all applications, submit one *.pdf file of a complete scanned application (including signature pages, supplementary materials, attachments, etc.) to email@example.com.
 Do NOT password protect or otherwise encrypt the submission.
 Please only submit *.pdf files.
 Do NOT submit any hard copies of the application or its supplementary materials.

-Scanned signatures are now acceptable; there is no longer any need to deliver us original signatures as long as the scan clearly depicts the necessary signatures.
+Scanned and digital signatures are now acceptable; there is no longer any need to deliver us original signatures as long as the scan clearly depicts the necessary signatures.
 Please include complete signature pages in your application.